Dr Joanna Hudson

 Solution: COMPASS online cognitive behavioural therapy (CBT) seeks to address the above barriers.
 COMPASS supports clients in navigating the challenges that come with having a long-term condition.
 It was co-developed by people with LTCs to ensure that the language used would not prevent access.
 The name COMPASS was chosen by LTC clients.
 COMPASS targets symptoms of depression/anxiety in the context of a LTC rather than seeing a person’s mental health condition as separate from their physical health.
 Lastly, because COMPASS is a digital health tool it can be used flexibly and does not require face-to-face appointments.

-Scale: Dr Hudson will implement in Southwark IAPT which receives 600 referrals per month of which a third include clients with LTCs.
-The project will also be implemented in St Thomas’ secondary care congenital heart disease team which is a new service launching in February 2019 therefore figures cannot be provide as of yet.
+Scale: The COMPASS team is currently implementing in Southwark IAPT which receives 600 referrals per month of which a third include clients with LTCs.
+The project is also being implemented in Guy’s and St Thomas’ secondary care clinics, including: Xeroderma pigmentosa, Neurofibromatosis, Renal, Rheumatology, Oral Facial Pain, and Gastroenterology

 Desired impact: Aim to increase access to mental health care by providing access to digital health products which meet LTC client needs.
-Hope that COMPASS will sustain engagement and improve mental health outcomes.
+Collecting evidence to evaluate if COMPASS will improve engagement in mental health care and improve mental health outcomes.